If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an

 The age of remote learning and working is here, and we’re right smack in the middle of it.
 Whether you are a teacher, student, or employee, a proper webcam has risen towards the top of the list as a must-have in your home.
 We hate to use the word, but webcams are essential if you want to get anything done remotely, especially if you need to connect with your fellow students, teachers or workers.

 Why Buy a Webcam When My Laptop Already Has One?

 You might be asking yourself the question, “What’s the point of buying something my laptop already has?”
-Now that school could possibly be exclusively online in some areas, and as working from home becomes extended for many companies, many of us have noticed that we need more from our webcams.
+While school districts operate on a hybrid remote learning structure and as working from home is openly integrated with several companies, many of us have noticed that we need more from our webcams.
 For instance, the built-in cameras on many laptops, such as MacBooks, may boast HD resolutions, but in reality, the picture is washed out, grainy, and doesn’t handle tricky lighting situations all that well.
 Plus, you can’t adjust the camera without moving the screen.
 That in itself can create problems with getting the right video angle.
 And if you’re trying to give a presentation, or demonstration for your online class, that isn’t going to cut it.

 Dedicated webcams generally have better image quality and a larger field of view than built-in ones.
 They also have the ability to clip to your screen or a tripod, rotate and tilt to get the video angle that you are looking for.